OceanAtlas/joa-sphinx/docs/joa/installation/mac_specific_installation_instructions.md

 04 DEC 2025

-To install JOA on a MacOS computer, we now recommend only and exactly the method described here.
+To install JOA on a macOS computer, we now recommend only and exactly the method described here.

 Java OceanAtlas (JOA) is a safe, well-behaved application, used successfully by hundreds of users.
 Apple has, however, made it increasingly difficult to install independently-developed applications in macOS.